ArthurCh/ocp-on-azure/README.md

 6. Check if Ansible is able to connect to all OpenShift nodes.
 ```
 # Ping all OpenShift nodes.
-You current directory should be 'ocp-on-azure' directory.
+You current directory should be 'ocp-on-azure/ansible-deploy' directory.
 $ ansible -i hosts all -m ping
 ```